hupe13/extensions-leaflet-map-github/readme.md

 #### Leaflet.FeatureGroup.SubGroup

+dynamically add/remove groups of markers from Marker Cluster.
 Parameter:
 * feat - possible meaningful values: iconUrl, title, (other???)
 * strings - comma separated strings to distinguish the markers, e.g. an unique string in iconUrl or title